Frequently asked questions

 Our business model is lean and clean; we are beyond paperless - we are officeless, only a laptop each.
 The trip leader is responsible for the trip as a whole, including the web pages, email, organizing and leading.
 This means virtually all of your money goes directly on our ground operation and the staff.
 Jamie handles the marketing, web design, additional info and maintenance.
 We are not interested in expanding, in fact actively keep the operation small.

-Leading trips really is our passion; we are not focused on the bottom line.
+Leading trips really is our passion.
 We don't have to satisfy investors or company directors etc, none of us own a car or house and don't cut corners on the operation to make more money.
 Rather, we find the right balance on spending for the trip so that we (you and us!) have a fantastic trip.

-Jamie started leading his own treks in the mid 1990's and started the website in 1997, Joel started running PH trips from 1999 (died 2010), Kim in 2002 and Luke from 2010 to 2012, so Project Himalaya has long, successful history.
+Jamie started leading his own treks in the mid 1990's and started the website in 1997, Joel started running PH trips from 1999 (and died 2010), Kim in 2002 and Luke from 2010 to 2012, so Project Himalaya has long, successful history.
 Truly, trekking is our passion and lifestyle.